alinex/node-validator/README.md

 Parameter:

-- date - to be printed
+- date - to be printed (alternatively given as content)
 - format - defining the display format

 Examples: